GAW-KAN-2025/GAW-KAN2025/README.md

 # GAW-KAN

-This repository is the official implementation of [GAW-KAN: A Novel Kolmogorov-Arnold Network with Graph Attention and Wavelet Transform-based Layers for Spatial and Temporal Prediction](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of *GAW-KAN: A Novel Kolmogorov-Arnold Network with Graph Attention and Wavelet Transform-based Layers for Spatial and Temporal Prediction*.

 ![Illustration of proposed GAW-KAN](pics/architect.png)